xulongwu4/nvidia-optimus-manager/README.md

 ## Installation

 For Budgie:
-- `99-nvidia.conf`: copy to `/etc/lightdm/lightdm.conf.d/99-nvidia.conf`
+- `99-nvidia.conf`: copy to `/etc/lightdm/lightdm.conf.d/99-nvidia.conf` # This may be the old path!
+User must confirm.
+- `99-nvidia.conf`: copy to `/etc/gdm/99-nvidia.conf` # This is confirmed to be the path for new installs.

 For Gnome:
 - `99-nvidia.conf`: copy to `/etc/gdm/99-nvidia.conf`